Noor-Fatima-24/CodeQuest/README.md

 ## 🚀 My Goal
 This repo is an ongoing project that reflects my learning process.
 Each challenge I complete represents a step toward becoming a better programmer.
 Feel free to explore, contribute, or leave feedback!

+## 📜 License

+This project is licensed under the [CC BY-NC-ND 4.0 License](LICENSE).
+You're welcome to **view**, **use**, and **share** the code with proper credit 🤝 —
+but please **don’t modify or redistribute** it without permission 🚫✍️.

+## 💬 Contributions & Feedback

+I’d love to hear your thoughts! 💡
+Feel free to open an issue if you have suggestions, ideas, or questions 🙌
+However, **pull requests or direct code changes** are not allowed unless I invite you 🛑

+Thanks for visiting this repo! 😊✨

 Happy coding! 😊